-- Never move rocks with your hands, as snakes or scorpions could be underneath.
-If someone is bitten, don't take chances - seek immediate medical attention. - Don't enter minefields (generally marked clearly), which can be found throughout Israel. - When arriving at a fork in a path, one hiker should stay at the fork and direct the rest of the group towards the correct direction. - Don't take selfies near cliffs and other dangerous areas.
-Unfortunately, many people have died this way. - Camping tents should be set up only in a chenyon layla (night camping area).
-Sleep only in a tent.
-If you don't have one, never sleep outside unprotected. - When making campfires, do so only in approved areas, never close to plants or trees. - Check footwear left outside overnight for bugs or animals. - Check before, during, and after your hike to ensure that you have all your belongings. - Make sure to extinguish a campfire thoroughly before going to sleep or leaving the area. - Water Safety Never swim alone or in unguarded waters! - Don't go swimming in bad weather conditions, such as lightning, thunderstorms, or heavy currents. - Wear waterproof sunscreen. - When boating, or doing any water sports, wear a life jacket and water shoes with good traction. - Make sure everyone in your group can swim and use a buddy system. - Open bodies of water may have undercurrents that can tire or drown even a strong swimmer.
+- Never swim alone or in unauarded waters! - Don't go swimming in bad weather, such as lightning, thunderstorms, or heavy currents. - Wear waterproof sunscreen. - When boating, or doing any water sports, wear a life jacket and water shoes with good traction. - Make sure everyone in your group can swim and use a buddy system. - Open bodies of water may have undercurrents that can tire or drown even a strong swimmer.
 Get out of the water if you start to feel tired, cold, or experience muscle cramps. - Never dive or jump into the water, since you can't know how deep the water is or if there are underground rocks.
 In addition, jumping into cold water may cause shock or severe muscle cramps. - If you receive a deep cut or puncture wound while swimming, immediately get out and call for a medic or lifeguard.
 Clean the affected area with bottled water, use antibiotic ointment, and bandage the wound.
 See your doctor when you get back. - Unless you are a lifeguard, don't attempt to rescue someone who is drowning.
 Amateur rescue attempts can lead to additional deaths.
 Summon a lifeguard immediately.
 Use your My Mda app and call for help.

-Mitty Gritty Stuff About Israel
+Vitty-Gritty Stuff About Israel